exporl/apex/documentation/creatingexperimentfiles/index.md

 example if multiple experiment files are used for speech in noise tests, the calibration profile could be *SpeechInNoise*.

-As it is possible to use Apex3 on the same computer with the same experiment files and calibration profile in different contexts (e.g., different types of headphones, which have different calibration settings), makes use of the concept *hardware setup*.
+As it is possible to use APEX 4 on the same computer with the same experiment files and calibration profile in different contexts (e.g., different types of headphones, which have different calibration settings), makes use of the concept *hardware setup*.
 A hardware setup associates a label